- Search The Registry

 - Youth Programs

 This date marks the birth of Mary Church Terrell in 1863.
 She was a Black social activist.

 Mary “Mollie” Church was born into a middle-class family in Memphis, TN.
-She received a bachelor's degree from Oberlin College, Ohio, in 1884.
+She attended Barber-Scotia School in North Carolina, and received a bachelor's degree from Oberlin College, Ohio, in 1884.
 She taught languages at Wilberforce University in Xenia, Ohio, and at the M Street High School, a Black secondary school in Washington, D. C. After a two-year tour of Europe, she completed a master's degree from Oberlin in 1888 and married Robert Heberton Terrell, a lawyer who would be the first Black municipal court judge in the nation's capital.

 An early advocate of women's rights, Terrell was an active member of the National American Woman Suffrage Association, addressing in particular the concerns of Black women.
 Appointed to the District of Columbia Board of Education in 1895, Terrell was the first Black woman to hold such a position.
 In 1896, she became the first president of the newly formed National Association of Colored Women, an organization which under her leadership worked to achieve educational and social reform and an end to discriminatory practices.
 At the suggestion of W.E.B.
 Du Bois, she was made a charter member of the National Association for the Advancement of Colored People (NAACP).
 In 1949, she gained entrance to the Washington chapter of the American Association of University Women, bringing to an end its policy of excluding Blacks.